“M + T”

 Chapter 29

-Desperation cannot assuage sufferance.
+Desperation cannot relieve suffering.

 Chapter 30

 Three Marys flew from South America to Niagara Falls for a visit.
 They rode the Ferris Wheel at the amusement park on the shores of Lake Ontario.
-Their visit was a complete mystery, except they believed they were in contact with extraterrestrials.
+Their visit was a complete mystery, except that they believed they were in contact with extraterrestrials.
 One of them realized she wasn’t the object of Ennio Lombana’s affections.
 Your mother’s resulting breakdown was immediate.

 Chapter 31